hoonzis/hoonzis.github.io/_posts/2015-10-30-fsharp-options-pricing.md

 We assume that there are constants **u** and **d** which symbolize the movements of the stock.
 The stock in the next time step will have value **S\*u** if it goes up or **S\*d** if it goes down.

 Imagine that we could create a portfolio in which we would hold a certain number of shares (usually called delta) and short position in the derivative (selling the option in the same time) and that we would figure out the exact amount of shares (delta), which would make this portfolio immune to the share price.
 The portfolio would not loose nor win anything if the share price changes in any way.
 If we find out the exact number of shares needed to hedge the option, our portfolio should hold a stable value.

 As it was said before the price of the option depends on the price of the share.
 If the price of the derivative changes the following day, because the stock moved, then the delta will change as well, we will have to buy different number of shares to "hedge" the option that we are selling.
-This is practice of continously adapting to the share and derivative price to keep neutral portfolio is called delta hedging.
+This is practice of continuously adapting to the share and derivative price to keep neutral portfolio is called delta hedging.

 Now back to delta, how can we figure out the exact amount of shares to hedge the option?

 In a world where there is no arbitrage possible, nor taxes, this portfolio should earn you exactly the neutral interest rate - because it does not move.
 Taking these assumptions we will try to deduce the delta (the number of shares the we need to hold):